oliverpool/imohash/README.md

 for:

 - file verification or integrity monitoring
-- cases where fixed-size files are manipulated
+- cases where specific bits are manipulated in a file
 - anything cryptographic

 ## Design